Rounding: Directed rounding to an integer

-These four methods are called directed rounding, as the displacements from the original number x to the rounded value y are all directed toward or away from the same limiting value (0, +∞, or −∞).
+These four methods are called directed rounding to an integer, as the displacements from the original number x to the rounded value y are all directed toward or away from the same limiting value (0, +∞, or −∞).
 Directed rounding is used in interval arithmetic and is often required in financial calculations.

 If x is positive, round-down is the same as round-toward-zero, and round-up is the same as round-away-from-zero.
 If x is negative, round-down is the same as round-away-from-zero, and round-up is the same as round-toward-zero.
 In any case, if x is an integer, y is just x.

 Where many calculations are done in sequence, the choice of rounding method can have a very significant effect on the result.
 A famous instance involved a new index set up by the Vancouver Stock Exchange in 1982.
-It was initially set at 1000.000 (three decimal places of accuracy), and after 22 months had fallen to about 520 — whereas stock prices had generally increased in the period.
-The problem was caused by the index being recalculated thousands of times daily, and always being rounded down to 3 decimal places, in such a way that the rounding errors accumulated.
-Recalculating with better rounding gave an index value of 1098.892 at the end of the same period.
+It was initially set at 1000.000 (three decimal places of accuracy), and after 22 months had fallen to about 520, although the market appeared to be rising.
+The problem was caused by the index being recalculated thousands of times daily, and always being truncated (rounded down) to 3 decimal places, in such a way that the rounding errors accumulated.
+Recalculating the index for the same period using rounding to the nearest thousandth rather than truncation corrected the index value from 524.811 up to 1098.892.

 For the examples below, sgn(x) refers to the sign function applied to the original number, x.